Fabio Celestini

-Fabio Celestini (born 31 October 1975) is a Swiss football manager and former player.
+Fabio Celestini (born 31 October 1975) is a Swiss football manager and former player who is the manager of Russian Premier League club CSKA Moscow.
 A defensive midfielder, he started and finished his 15-year professional career with Lausanne, and also played for ten years in France and Spain, representing four clubs.
 He appeared with the Swiss national team at Euro 2004.

-After retiring as a player, he moved into management.
-He was most recently in charge as manager of Swiss Super League club FC Sion.
+After retiring as a player, he moved into management and had periods in charge of Lausanne-Sport, Lugano, Luzern, Sion and Basel in Switzerland.

 Club career

-Born in Lausanne, Celestini started playing professionally with hometown's FC Lausanne-Sport, then had a four-season spell in France, spending two years each with Troyes AC and Olympique de Marseille.
+Born in Lausanne, Celestini started playing professionally with hometown club FC Lausanne-Sport, then had a four-season spell in France, spending two years each with Troyes AC and Olympique de Marseille.
 Whilst with the latter he played the 2004 UEFA Cup final, coming on as a substitute in the second half of the 0–2 loss to Valencia CF.

 Celestini moved to Spain in 2004, playing one season with Levante UD.
 After the team's immediate relegation he stayed in the country, joining fellow La Liga club Getafe CF where he never was an undisputed starter, but managed to feature heavily in consecutive seasons.
 In 2007–08, as the Madrid outskirts side reached the quarter-finals in the UEFA Cup, he scored against R.S.C.
 Anderlecht in a 2–1 group stage home win.

 On 16 February 2010, after having been regularly used in the past two seasons, albeit not as a usual first-choice, the 34-year-old Celestini announced he would not renew his contract with Getafe, choosing to return to Lausanne on a one-year deal.
 However, due to a break in negotiations over his future role at the club after his playing career, he decided to retire before the end of the campaign, playing his last game on 15 December against U.S. Città di Palermo in the Europa League group stage.